javelit/docs/content/develop/concepts/app-design/animate-elements.md

 Updatable elements include the following:

-- `st.empty` containers can be written to in sequence and will always show the last thing written.
-They can also be cleared with an additional `.empty()` called like a method.
+- `Jt.empty` containers can be written to in sequence and will always show the last thing written. {/* TODO IMPLEMENT REMOVE They can also be cleared with an additional `.empty()` called like a method. */}

+{/* TODO implement components

 - `st.dataframe`, `st.table`, and many chart elements can be updated with the `.add_rows()` method which appends data.
 - `st.progress` elements can be updated with additional `.progress()` calls.
 They can also be cleared with a `.empty()` method call.
 - `st.status` containers have an `.update()` method to change their labels, expanded state, and status.
 - `st.toast` messages can be updated in place with additional `.toast()` calls.

+*/}

-## `st.empty` containers
+## `Jt.empty` containers

-`st.empty` can hold a single element.
-When you write any element to an `st.empty` container, Streamlit discards its previous content displays the new element.
-You can also `st.empty` containers by calling `.empty()` as a method.
-If you want to update a set of elements, use a plain container (`st.container()`) inside `st.empty` and write contents to the plain container.
+`Jt.empty` can hold a single element.
+When you write any element to a `Jt.empty` container, Jeamlit discards its previous content and displays the new element. {/* TODO IMPLEMENT REMOVE EMPTY You can also `Jt.empty` containers by calling `.empty()` as a method. */}
+If you want to update a set of elements, use a plain container (`Jt.container()`) inside `Jt.empty` and write contents to the plain container.
 Rewrite the plain container and its contents as often as desired to update your app's display.

+{/*

 ## The `.add_rows()` method